FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 it simply works as a container for all the data/configuration for the ``ViewHandler`` class for this particular action.
-So the ``View`` instance must always be processed by a ``ViewHandler`` (see the below section on the "view response listener" for how to get this processing applied automatically)
+So the ``View`` instance must always be processed by a ``ViewHandler`` (see the below section on the "view response listener" for how to get this processing applied automatically).

 FOSRestBundle ships with a controller extending the default Symfony controller, which adds several convenience methods: